-- to ensure that teachers in the school are aware of the importance of identifying, and providing for, those pupils who have special educational needs - to ensure that a pupil with special educational needs / disability joins in the activities of the school together with pupils who do not have special educational needs, so far as is reasonably practical and compatible with the child receiving the special educational provision their learning needs call for and the efficient education of the pupils with whom they are educated and the efficient use of resources - to review the SEND policy annually and to report annually on the allocation of available resources and the success of the policy in meeting the needs of SEND students - to appoint a member of the Governing Body to have special responsibility for SEND within the school.
+- to ensure that the necessary provision is made for any pupil who has special educational needs - to consult the local authority and the governing bodies of other schools when it seems to be necessary or desirable in the interests of co-ordinated special educational provision in the area as a whole - to ensure that parents are notified of a decision by the school that SEND provision is being made for their child - to ensure that pupils' needs are made known to all who are likely to teach them - to ensure that teachers in the school are aware of the importance of identifying, and providing for, those pupils who have special educational needs - to ensure that a pupil with special educational needs / disability joins in the activities of the school together with pupils who do not have special educational needs, so far as is reasonably practical and compatible with the child receiving the special educational provision their learning needs call for and the efficient education of the pupils with whom they are educated and the efficient use of resources - to review the SEND policy annually and to report annually on the allocation of available resources and the success of the policy in meeting the needs of SEND students - to appoint a member of the Governing Body to have special responsibility for SEND within the school.
 The member of the governing body with responsibility for Special Educational Needs is Mr Amjad Sharif.
 The governor monitors and evaluates the SEND provision by carrying out visits to the school with a SEND focus.
 The visits will usually include lesson observations.